rafalp/Misago/README.md

 While Misago will run without a cache set up, you are strongly encouraged to set one up for it.
 Even if you choose not to run one, you will still need to set a default one (such as dummy caching).

-### WARNING!
+> ### Notice!
+>

-Misago is not production ready yet!
-Don't ever use it in anything thats anywhere close to a live production enviroment!
+> __Misago is not yet production ready!
+Don't ever use it in anything thats anywhere close to a production enviroment!__

 Updating
 --------

-You can use the `updatemisago` command to update your forums database to latest version _unless_ you are updating from 0.1 which is incompatibile with 0.2 and later releases.
+You can use the `updatemisago` command to update your forums database to latest version _unless_ you are updating from `0.1` which is incompatibile with `0.2` and later releases.

-If you want to move data from 0.1 to 0.2, install 0.2 to new database, then add a connection to the 0.1 database in your settings.py and name it "deprecated".
-When you are ready, use the `migratefrom01` management command to move data from the 0.1 database over to 0.2.
+If you want to move data from `0.1` to `0.2`, install `0.2` to new database, then add a connection to the `0.1` database in your settings.py and name it "deprecated".
+When you are ready, use the `migratefrom01` management command to move data from the `0.1` database over to `0.2`.

 Contributing